gabalita/PyBer_Analysis/README.md

 ![Fig8](https://user-images.githubusercontent.com/10199828/126834040-ffde2a19-1024-47c9-aa42-b11fad9cfaff.png)

-- Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
-- There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 <br />

 **Figures 4-6.** The following figures demonstrate that not only do Urban cities collect the most fares and experience the most rides, but also they have a higher proportion of drivers relative to their ride demand.